 This course will introduce students to key skills in the English major by developing their expertise in reading, writing, and critical thinking.
 It will promote an appreciation of the multi-faceted resources of language, and of the challenges and satisfactions entailed in writing, and in writing about, literature and culture.

-2. Have the capacity to plan, develop, and complete a research essay in the discipline of English;
+1. Outline a research project in the discipline of English;

-3. Understand and be able to deploy terms and techniques necessary to analysis of literature in English;
+4. Employ terms and techniques necessary for the analysis of literature in English;

-4. Have a basic understanding of cultural and linguistic issues important in the analysis of literature in English.
+5. Identify a range of cultural and linguistic issues important in the analysis of literature in English.

 This course will introduce students to effective writing and reading strategies for a range of purposes and readerships.
 Topics will cover areas such as